jina-ai/docs/chapters/tutorials/index.rst

 And remove the dummy executors we made.

-And we are done!!!
+And we are done!
 If you followed all the steps, now you should have something like this in your browser:

 .. image:: res/results.png
    :width: 600

 There are still a lot of concepts to learn.
-So stay tuned for the next tutorials we'll have.
+So stay tuned for our next tutorials.

 If you have any issues following this tutorial, you can always get support from our [Slack community](https://slack.jina.ai/)